apache/openwhisk-wskdeploy/docs/programming_guide.md

 Each example shows the "code", that is the Package Manifest, Deployment file and Actions that will be used to deploy that application or package, as well as discusses the interesting features the example is highlighting.

 - Package examples
-  - [Creating a minimal Package](wskdeploy_packages.md#packages) - creating a basic package manifest and deploying it.
+  - [Creating a minimal Package](wskdeploy_package_minimal.md#packages) - creating a basic package manifest and deploying it.
 - Action examples
-  - [The "Hello World" Action](wskdeploy_hello_world.md#creating-a-hello-world-package) - deploy a "hello world" JavaScript function using a manifest.
+  - [The "Hello World" Action](wskdeploy_action_helloworld.md) - deploy a "hello world" JavaScript function using a manifest.
   - [Adding fixed input parameters](wskdeploy_action_fixed_parms.md) - TBD
-  - [Delaring basic typed Parameters](wskdeploy_action_basic_typed_parms.md) - declare named input and output parameters on an Action with their types.
+  - [Declaring typed Parameters](wskdeploy_action_basic_typed_parms.md) - declare named input and output parameters on an Action with their types.
   - [Declaring advanced Parameters](wskdeploy_action_advanced_parms.md) - input and output parameter declarations with more detailed information.
 - Trigger and Rule examples
   - TBD